 - Nutrition: If heading out on a long run and you typically need to get some goo or gel blocks into your body every few miles, remember that it is cold…so you may find these little snacks are frozen solid!
 Store them close to your core so that you won’t be disappointed when you go for them and they are a brick.

 - Be Bright: Wear brightly colored jackets and hats.
 There is quite a bit of glare from wet roads and glowing mounds of snow.
 You think drivers can see you but they don’t because their windshields are perpetually dirty as the mist and salt flies up off the road and on to their cars.
 Then once the sun hits the windshield the driver sees nothing for a moment until the curve in the road changes the light distribution.
 During that moment…you could be running on that side of the road.
 Be smart and run on the opposite side of the road, facing oncoming traffic and expect that drivers DO NOT SEE YOU!

 - Earbuds/Headphones: And lastly…a further note on safety…don’t wear earbuds or headphones.
 Cars travelling on snow packed roads are much quieter and can sneak up behind you.
 Keep your ears clear.

 Hopefully with these winter running tips you can stay warm and keep moving during this winter season!

-If you have any other reasons that you can’t get out there to run, like if you are injured, then please don’t hesitate to call BodyFiT Physical Therapy for a free injury assessment.
-860-507-7365 or email email@example.com.
+If you have any other reasons that you can’t run, then please don’t hesitate to call BodyFiT Physical Therapy for a Running Analysis which includes a Running Physical and Treadmill Run Analysis.
+Call 860-507-7365 or email firstname.lastname@example.org.